top of page

 Snowbird

-A. Overall very steep, or so it seems to me.
-Besides it's steepest run, "Great Scott" , it has a run named "Barry Barry Steep" to prove it.
+A. Very steep resort.
+Besides it's steepest run, "Great Scott", it has a run named "Barry Barry Steep" to prove it.

-C. I simplified the bend in the skier's arm to mimic the tunnel to Mineral Basin, the only ski tunnel in North America.
-Also know as the "BassHole".
+D. Bend in the skier's arm mimics the tunnel to Mineral Basin, the only ski tunnel in America, aka the "BassHole".

-I. Opened for skiing in 1971 thanks to the vision of co-founder Ted Johnson after which the run "Regulator Johnson" (off Hidden Peak) is named.
+J. Opened in 1971 thanks to the vision of co-founder Ted Johnson after which the run "Regulator Johnson" is named.

 SnowbirdWideSummitFrame.jpg